-The IB diploma takes teens two years to complete and required courses in six disciplines.
+The IB diploma takes teens two years to complete and require courses in six disciplines.
 While the AP curriculum allows students to play to their strengths, the IB diploma program takes a more holistic approach and forces students to master not only traditional subjects like experimental science and math but also learn a foreign language, write an essay, complete a community service project, and pass tests in every single content area.
 IB exams are scored on a 1-7 scale with 4 generally being considered as passing (like a 3 on the AP).

-It’s a common misconception that IB credits are not widely recognized by the colleges and universities in the U.S. While this was a fairly accurate assessment a handful of years ago, today almost 1,700 American post-secondary school award credit for IB.
+It’s a common misconception that IB credits are not widely recognized by colleges and universities in the U.S. While this was a fairly accurate assessment a handful of years ago, today almost 1,700 American post-secondary schools award credit for IB.
 As with AP, individual school’s policies vary and need to be explored on a case-by-case basis.

 College Level Examination Program (CLEP)

 CLEP exams are a lesser-known option for earning college credits, and you can do so by paying a relatively small fee of $85 ($87 in July, 2018) and demonstrating sufficient knowledge in one of 33 different areas.
 Administered by the College Board, the same company who runs AP and the SAT, CLEP exams are accepted by over 2,900 colleges and universities.